History of water at the Cape since the European invasion

 Material was lugged from Kloof Nek along the Pipe Track.
 A cable way was rigged up Kasteelspoort to haul heavy gear, coal and cement that couldn't be taken up by porters scrambling up the ravine.

 At the top rail tracks were installed to the building site.
 Mules pulled laden trolleys along them.
 Accommodation for five hundred workers was set up, as well as a bank, post office and a football field.
 Scottish machinery, stonemasons and quarrymen were brought over as there had never been an undertaking of this sort done in South Africa.
-Local labourers who provided the basic grunt work found it difficult to understand their accent.
+Local labourers who provided the basic grunt work found their accent difficult to understand.

 In 1894 foundations deep into the mountain were excavated.
 Sir John Woodhead, Cape Town's mayor laid the last stone in 1897.